Stand 03.04.2025

 Overall good condition.
 Considerable creasing throughout sheet, visible in raking light.
 Accretion to the top edge margin of the sheet.
 Signature and inscription are smudged.
 A few pin head sized holes to the top corners in the margins.
 Sheet is cornered to a 20 x 16 inch window mat, not framed.

-9 weitere Werke von Richard Avedon Alle ansehen chevron_right
+2 weitere Werke von Richard Avedon

 Das könnte Sie auch interessieren Alle ansehenchevron_right